 Comprehension reading requires the reader to understand a certain part of a passage or a paragraph.
 The main purpose of comprehension reading is to understand the meaning that the given passage implies and try to answer the questions accordingly.
-Comprehension reading is mainly used in schools and colleges where it is used to test the reading and understanding capability of the students.
-Most popular use of comprehension reading is that these are used in international exams such as IELTS, TOEFL and so on.
+Comprehension reading skills is mainly used in schools and colleges where it is used to test the reading and understanding capability of the students.
+Most popular use of comprehension reading strategies is that these are used in international exams such as IELTS, TOEFL and so on.
 Students are expected to read through the passage, understand from the essay and try to answer questions based on the given paragraph or article.

 Why Comprehensive Questions are Popular?